habeeb-umo/blaml/README.md

-# BLAML - YAML file splitter for large Kubernetes templates
+# BLAML - YAML file splitter for huge Kubernetes templates

 ### Usage
 Place your XⁿL k8s template file in the project dir as `test.yaml`